Sultantepe, Üsküdar

-Sultantepe is a neighborhood in the municipality of Üsküdar on the Asian side of Istanbul, Turkey.
+Sultantepe is one of the 33 neighbourhoods in the municipality and district of Üsküdar, Istanbul Province, Turkey.
+Its population is 10,874 (2022).
+It is on the Asian side of Istanbul.
 The name Sultantepe means "sultan hill."

 The traditional Sultantepe neighborhood is centered on a public square at the top of a hill overlooking the historic center of Üsküdar.
 Because of governmental reorganization, the present official neighborhood now includes the traditional neighborhood on the hilltop and hillsides in addition to almost all of the former Hacı Hesna Hatun neighborhood, parts of the former Selmanağa neighborhood, and parts of the İcadiye and Kuzguncuk neighborhoods.

 During Byzantine times, there was a building with marble columns, possibly a church, on the hilltop.

 During Ottoman times, according to one source, the neighborhood was selected as a residence by a woman in Suleiman the Magnificent's court, Hacı Hesna Hatun (Lady Hesna the Hajji), the nursemaid of his daughter Mihrimah Sultan.
 As Mihrimah grew up and Hesna prepared for retirement, Hesna asked Mihrimah for a site from which she could watch the sultan and his palace.
 Mihrimah gave her the land that is now Sultantepe and had a residence built for her there.
 According to another source, Mihrimah had tuberculosis and her doctors sent her to Sultantepe for the healthier air.
 Hesna accompanied her and had a mosque built there.

 Sultantepe is mostly a residential neighborhood.
 Retail businesses are concentrated along Selmani Pak Avenue on the southern edge of the neighborhood and around the square on top of the hill.